starfi/AMAUnmissable/README.md

 # AMAUnmissable
 AMAUnmissable - make the unmissable, unmissable.
 Automatically opens AMA/other subreddit posts as soon as they are posted.
-Has a GUI option window and then runs in background, checking posts at a user defined interval
+Has a GUI option window and then runs in background, checking posts at a user defined interval (default of 30 seconds).

 # Requirements